 Over the short to medium term, the Company has a low solvency risk appetite for expense risk and expects to have sufficient capital funding to cover its "start-up" costs in the initial years.
-Expense risk is not fully captured in the Solvency II Standard Formula

-SCR calculation for non-life business in its start-up phase.
-The technical provisions include consideration of this issue and the expense risk inherent to the business plan is also monitored as part of the ORSA process.
+Expense risk is not captured in the Solvency II Standard Formula SCR calculation for non-life business.
+The expense risk inherent to the business plan is monitored as part of the ORSA process.

-The Company is expected to have exposure to risk concentration (by business partner or event, for example) and will monitor and manage this risk by managing overall business mix across business partners, products and events covered.
+The Company is expected to have exposure to risk concentration (by Business Partner ("BP") or event, for example) and monitors and manages this risk by managing overall business mix across BPs, products and events covered.
 Initially, risk concentration is expected to be high in terms of proportion of total risk but relatively low in monetary amounts as the Company builds scale.